History of the National Hockey League on United States television: 1975–79 (The NHL Network, CBS, and USA Network)

 The 1979 Challenge Cup replaced the All-Star Game.
 It was a best of three series between the NHL All-Stars against the Soviet Union national squad.
 In the United States, parts of Game 2, which was on a Saturday afternoon, were shown on CBS as part of The CBS Sports Spectacular, sandwiched in between a track meet, a welterweight boxing match, and women's surfing.
 The NHL had sold advertising on the boards at Madison Square Garden, which CBS asked the league to remove.
 When the league refused, CBS directed their cameras to not show the far side boards.
 As a result, CBS viewers were unable to see the far boards above the yellow kickplate, and when players were on that side, only their skates were visible; the rest of their bodies were cropped out from the picture.

-In 1979, ABC was contracted to televise Game 7 of Stanley Cup Finals.
+In 1979, ABC was contracted to televise game seven of Stanley Cup Final.
 Since the Finals ended in five games, the contract was void.

 In 1979–80, the National Hockey League replaced their syndicated coverage package with a package on USA.
 At the time, the USA Network was called UA-Columbia.
 As the immediate forerunner for the USA Network, UA-Columbia, served as the cable syndicated arm of the Madison Square Garden Network in New York, PRISM channel in Philadelphia, and whatever pay/cable outlets were around in 1979.
 USA's coverage begin as a Monday night series with Dan Kelly doing play-by-play alongside a variety of commentators including Pete Stemkowski, Lou Nanne and Brian McFarlane.
 Meanwhile, Scott Wahle was the intermission host on most games.